-The Certified Foot Reflexology course is a hands-on practical training program in Foot Reflexology using the Reflexology Association of Canada’s manual.
+The Certified Foot Reflexology course is a combination of online training and hands-on practical training program in Foot & Core Reflexology using the Reflexology Association of Canada’s course material.

 Click here to learn more about the Reflexology Association of Canada.

 Michele Mork was awarded the Teacher in Excellence for 2018.